Fast-meals restaurants represent the pleasant and worst of America

 Fast meals

-From my desk in Brooklyn, an easy stroll from a Subway, a McDonald’s, a Checkers, and at least Dunkin’ Donuts, I have known as Chandler to speak approximately how we got here the way we must sense about it.
+From my desk in Brooklyn, an easy stroll from a Subway, a McDonald’s, a Checkers, and at least Dunkin’ Donuts, I have known Chandler to speak approximately how we got here the way we must sense about it.
 Our conversation has been condensed and edited for clarity.

 I’d say the type of iconic nature of fast food takes to the air after World War II.
 The United States commits to this big countrywide undertaking of constructing the interstate dual carriageway device; there’s this flight, the humans shifting out of the towns and into the suburbs, that are being built right away, and there’s a toddler boom.

-It’s a dangerous notion, this American dream, due to how the u.
-S. A. Has progressed.
-But if you tell the story of those human beings’ lives, it harkens returned to this notion of America as a place of great possibility for people who didn’t have a ton of education, who truly wanted to paintings hard and had an idea and made it manifest.
+It’s a dangerous notion, this American dream, due to how the U.S.A. has progressed.
+But suppose you tell the story of those human beings’ lives.
+In that case, it harkens back to this notion of America as a place of great possibility for people who didn’t have a ton of education, who truly wanted to work and paint hard, who had an idea and made it manifest.

 But it’s also about the meal themes.
 It?